championshuttler/terraform-aks-ghAction/README.md

 ### Overview

-The Terraform state is stored in an Azure storage account The infrastructure is defined in the `main.tf` file.
+The Terraform state is stored in an Azure storage account The infrastructure is defined in the [aks/main.tf](https://github.com/championshuttler/terraform-aks-ghAction/blob/main/aks/main.tf) file.

 ### GitHub Workflows